uofajillian/edx-documentation/en_us/developers/source/public_sandboxes.rst

 * password: edx

-This user account has Course Staff privileges so that you can test Studio and instructor-specific pages in the LMS.
+This user account has Course Staff privileges so that you can test Studio and the Instructor Dashboard pages in the LMS.

 You can also make new student-level user accounts, which is useful for verifying translations within the registration flow.